UpliftGames/rojo/README.md

 - Diffing can take a while on large projects
 - The diff display displays some changes which are intentionally never committed.
 For example, it displays all extra services in the place file.
-- Localization files nearly always show up in diffs.
+- ~~Localization files nearly always show up in diffs.
 Their contents are actually just a json string, and they'll be "different" even if the json decodes to the same.
-Additionally, Roblox's json output is not deterministic.
+Additionally, Roblox's json output is not deterministic.~~\
+  This is mostly fixed now — we reserialize the localization table json deterministically before diffing.
 - Absolutely zero tests for all of this new functionality
 - Other things I'm almost certainly forgetting!